-As the payment of the capital receipt is deferred it has been discounted at a rate of 3.5% to illustrate the 'real' loss from the disposal of the helicopter and the remaining balance of this is shown in the unusable reserve.
+As the payment of the capital receipt is deferred it has been discounted at a rate of 3.5% to illustrate the 'real' loss from the disposal of the helicopter.
+The final payment is received and we are no longer expecting any future capital receipts.